intelligent-machine-learning/dlrover/README.md

 <img src="docs/figures/daily-job-resource-util.png" alt="Editor" width="1000">
 </div>

+### Dynamic data sharding
+TODO...

 ### Integration to Offline and Online Deep Learning.

-DLRover can be integrated with offline training with batch data, and also supports online learning with real-time streaming data (training sink node inside Flink/Spark/Ray/... or a message queue like Kafka). [estimator example](docs/tutorial/estimator.md) provides a detailed example with `tf.estimator.Estimator`.
+With the data source transparency provided by dynamic data sharding, DLRover can be integrated with offline training which consumes batch data, and also supports online learning with real-time streaming data. (fed with a message queue like RocketMQ/Kafka/Pulsar/..., or executed as a training sink node inside Flink/Spark/Ray/...)

+By practice, DLRover is an ideal component to build an end-to-end industrial online learning system, [estimator.md](docs/tutorial/estimator.md) provides a detailed example implemented with `tf.estimator.Estimator`.

 ## What's Next?

 - Automatic Distributed training for GPU Synchronous jobs
   - data-parallel mode
   - hybrid-parallel mode
-  - adapted hyper parameters adjustment with dynamic resources.
+  - adapted hyper parameters adjustment with dynamic resources
 - Full stack solution for Online Deep Learning
 - ...